codeclimate/platform/SPEC.md

-# Code Climate Engine specification
+# Code Climate Engine Specification
+## Version 0.1

-**Note: This specification is a draft.
-We welcome your suggestions for improvement, and there may be bumps along the way!**
+**Note: This specification is a living, versioned document.
+We welcome your participation and appreciate your patience as we finalize the platform.**

 ## Overview